The Korean Zombie: Ultimate Fighting Championship

 Jung announced in mid-October 2014 his intention to begin his stint for mandatory military service in his home country of South Korea.
 While Jung did not comment about the future upon his completion, his manager indicated that he would return to mixed martial arts at the end of the two years.

 In mid 2016, Jung attended Rener Gracie's inaugural Korean Super Seminar in Seoul.

 Jung faced Dennis Bermudez on February 4, 2017, at UFC Fight Night 104.
 He won the fight by knockout in the first round.
 The win also won Jung his first Performance of the Night bonus award.

 Jung was expected to face Ricardo Lamas on July 29, 2017, at UFC 214.
 However, Jung pulled out of the fight in early June citing a knee injury.
 He was replaced by Jason Knight.

 Jung was expected to face Frankie Edgar on November 10, 2018 at UFC Fight Night 139.
 However, it was reported on October 26, 2018 that Edgar was pulled from the bout due to injury and he was replaced by Yair Rodríguez.
 He lost the fight via knockout in the final second of the fifth round.
 Both participants received Fight of the Night honors.

-Jung faced Renato Moicano on June 22, 2019 at UFC on ESPN+ 12.
+Jung faced Renato Moicano on June 22, 2019 at UFC Fight Night 154.
 He won the fight via technical knockout in 58 seconds of the first round.
 This fight earned him the Performance of the Night award.

-Jung was scheduled to face Brian Ortega on December 21, 2019 at UFC on ESPN+ 23.
+Jung was scheduled to face Brian Ortega on December 21, 2019 at UFC Fight Night 165.
 However, Ortega pulled out of the fight in early December citing a knee injury and he was replaced by Frankie Edgar.
 Jung won the fight via TKO in the first round.
 The win also earned Jung a Performance of the Night bonus award.

 The bout against Brian Ortega was rescheduled on October 18, 2020 at UFC Fight Night 180.
 He lost the fight via unanimous decision.

 Jung faced Dan Ige on June 19, 2021 at UFC on ESPN 25.
 He won the fight via unanimous decision.
 Following the fight, Jung was promoted to the rank of black belt in Brazilian Jiu Jitsu.

 Jung challenged for the UFC Featherweight Championship for a second time against Alexander Volkanovski at UFC 273 on April 9, 2022.
 After being out struck and knocked down multiple times throughout the fight, Jung lost the fight via TKO early in round four.

+For the last time in his MMA career, Jung faced Max Holloway on August 26, 2023 at UFC Fight Night 225.
+Jung would go on to lose to Holloway via third round KO and subsequently announced his retirement after the fight.
+This bout earned the fighters a Fight of the Night award.